spex-lang/spex-lang.github.io/src/motivation.md

 Joe's [Universal Binary Format](https://erlang.org/workshop/2002/Armstrong.pdf) (2002), it seems to have been largely forgotten about though.

-* Syntax for specifing sync and async APIs?
+* Syntax for specifying synchronous and asynchronous APIs?
   - gRPC can do this, but again only for gRPC systems...
   - https://www.asyncapi.com/en

 ### Syntax and tooling

-In addition to the aspets of what you can specify, it's also important to consider how pleasant it's to read and write such specifications and what you can do with them -- i.e. what tooling is available once we have a specification.
+In addition to the aspects of what you can specify, it's also important to consider how pleasant it's to read and write such specifications and what you can do with them -- i.e. what tooling is available once we have a specification.